-1. Plug the charger connector into the charging port (A).
+1. Lift the handle at the top of the battery pack to expose the charging port (A), then plug the charger connector into the charging port.
 2. Connect the charger to a mains electrical supply and switch ON.
 The indicator LED on the charger illuminates red to show the battery is charging.
 3. When the battery is charged (approximately 6 hours), the charger indicator LED illuminates green.
 Disconnect the charger from the electrical supply, then disconnect it from the bicycle.
 Lower the battery pack handle to protect the bicycle charging port.